David McCain: Judicial service

 McCain ran for a seat on the Florida Supreme Court in 1968, but was defeated by Justice Adkins.
 When Justice Thornal died two years later, Governor Kirk appointed McCain to that seat.
 McCain was discovered to be taking bribes, and resigned from the court days before the beginning of an impeachment trial.

 Later life and death

-Following his resignation from the court, McCain was disbarred, and was accused of being involved in drug smuggling.
+Following his resignation from the court, McCain was disbarred, and was accused of being involved in drug smuggling as part of Operation Everglades.
 He was indicted on four felony counts, but never convicted and skipped bail in 1983, becoming a fugitive for the remainder of his life.

 While living under the name "Thomas Mills", McCain discovered that he had cancer, and contemplated turning himself in, but died before he had the chance, in Jacksonville, Florida at the age of 55.
 His body was discovered in a Jacksonville apartment rented under the name, Thomas Mills, but authorities determined that the body was that of McCain.